JorjaFox/website/content/posts/library/transcript/2015/extra-tv.md

 tags: [ "2015" ]
 ---

-## On the Set of 'CSI'!
+## On the Set of 'CSI'!
 All the Scoop on the Series Finale

 *'Crime Watch Daily' host Matt Doran was the perfect 'Extra' special correspondent to stop by the 'CSI' set to get the scoop on the series finale.
 Watch!